 Those who are suffering from drug or alcohol addiction often engage in other behaviors that put them at risk.
 Many fall victim to violence, disease or overdose.
 A family intervention can save your loved one’s life.
 Intervention doesn’t threaten, shame or humiliate your loved one, but unites the family instead.
 It can be the most loving, healthy and successful way to get them into treatment.
 A carefully planned and facilitated intervention will empower you and help your loved one to stop the destructive behavior and begin a healthier, happier life.

-If you would like to learn more about how you can get professional help to stop your loved one from continuing down their destructive path, schedule a free appointment with a Sober Freedom Interventionist today at at (855) 888-0061.
+If you would like to learn more about how you can get professional help to stop your loved one from continuing down their destructive path, schedule a free appointment with a Sober Freedom Interventionist today at (323) 270-0657.
 You’ll find that our licensed family interventionists are caring, dedicated and very well informed about the best way to get your loved one into treatment so that they can start living the life they deserve.
-Don’t wait for the problem to get worse, call Sober Freedom today at (855) 888-0061.
+Don’t wait for the problem to get worse, call Sober Freedom today at (323) 270-0657.

 How Intervention Works

-Sober Freedom Interventionists will consult with the family first, learn about the addict’s drug history, personal history and determine the overarching concerns of the family.
-This meeting typically involves family members discussing their fears, frustrations, how they contribute to the addicts ongoing habit and what they are willing to do to stop it.
-Interventionists will also talk with the family about recommended treatment facilities, arrange for travel to the facility and help the family arrange payment with insurance providers if necessary.
+Our interventionists consult with the family first to learn about the addict’s drug history and personal history, and to determine the main concerns of the family.
+This meeting typically involves family members discussing their fears and frustrations, how they contribute to the addict’s behavior, and what they are willing to do to stop it.
+We will also discuss recommended treatment facilities, arrange for travel to the facility, and help the family with insurance providers if necessary.

 We strongly advise the family to rehearse the intervention a few times before including the addict.
 Some of the things both the family and the Interventionist will discuss are the reactions the addict will likely have, what each family member may want to say and also take inventory of what each family member would be willing to do if their loved one denies treatment such as refusing to take phone calls or refusing to give the addict financial support.